dswann101164/azure-noob-blog/posts/2025-12-10-starter-kit.md

 - Documented actual problems I solved
 - Tested in highly-regulated enterprise environment
 - Built for operations teams, not lab environments
-- No vendor marketing â€” just what works
+- No vendor marketing — just what works

 **Everything here is free because I wish it existed when I started.**